mattwalker75/local_llm_framework/workflow/README.md

 12.  --  COMMITED THE CODE AND CALLED THE TWEAKS AND CLEANUP COMPLETE

 #### Perform major testing and resolve all bugs and update docs
+1. Ensure all unit tests are in place for code coverage and works
+2. Verify all documentation is up to data accordingly
+3. Perform a detailed code review and see if there are any performance improvements that should be made.
+Remember to perform all this work in the virtual environment

+4. Perform a detailed code review and see if there is any cluttered code that needs to be reworked and better stream lined.
+Is there any coding optimization that can take place that will not affected the intended functionality of the code.
+Remember to perform all this work in the virtual environment

+5. Perform a final code review and add any comments in the code to make the code easier to read, understand, and work on by future developers

+6. Perform detailed testing.
+Refer to the following testing outline:
+       -  6_Testing_Outline.txt